vstoykovbg/doubleslow/README.md

-# doubleslow
+# Doubleslow Keystretcher
-Doubleslow Keystretcher: Key stretching on air-gapped computer with additional "external key stretching" on another computer
+## Key stretching on air-gapped computer with additional "external key stretching" on another computer